RHsyseng/telco-operations/assisted-installer/bili/README.md

 ### **Deployment**

-Once we have created the cluster-manifests, The ISO is generated with the following command:
+Once we have created the cluster-manifests, the ISO is generated with the following command:

 ```
 openshift-install agent create image --log-level=debug